COMPETITIVE GOVERNANCE

 The Violent Crime (VC) Sector is established.

-The purpose of the VC is to define violent crime and the range of punishment for each type of violent crime, as well as executing the prosecution of crime.
+The purpose of the VC is to define violent crime, set the range of punishment for each type of violent crime, and carry out the prosecution of crime.

-The VC Sector has Original-Authority at the Sector Board level only in the legislative branch relating to defining violent crime and the range of punishment.
+The VC Sector has Original-Authority at the Sector Board level to define violent crime and the range of punishments.

-There is only one set of violent crime laws derived from the VC Sector Board; CRA's do not create their own violent crime laws.
+There is only one set of violent crime laws established by the VC Sector Board; CRAs do not create their own.

 Violent crime is a credible threat or actual bodily harm.

-A violent crime infringes on an individual's fundamental right to be secure in their person; thus, the VC Sector Board legislative branch is not subject to the 70% supermajority vote; laws are set with a 50% representative vote.
+A violent crime infringes on an individual's fundamental right to be secure in their person; thus, the VC Sector Board’s legislative branch is not subject to the 70% supermajority vote; laws are set by a 50% representative vote.

-The judicial branch of the victim's Sector 11 CRA must hold the criminal trial for violent crime.
+The judicial branch of the victim's Sector 11 CRA must conduct the criminal trial for the violent crime.

-The executive branch of the victim's Sector 11 CRA must supply the prosecutor.
+The executive branch of the victim's Sector 11 CRA must provide the prosecutor.

-The VC Rating System must set Rating Floors per narrowly drawn violent crime rate category; the VC Sector Board must strengthen the laws and increase the punishment range if a Rating Floor is exceeded.
+The VC Rating System must set Rating Floors for narrowly defined violent crime rate categories; the VC Sector Board must strengthen the laws and expand the punishment range if a Rating Floor is exceeded.

-The VC Sector Board must set a bar regarding the severity of the crime and standard of evidence for death penalty cases; if the prosecutor declares the evidence meets the death penalty standard, the trial must begin 30 days after that declaration, and the trial must go to verdict 30 days after the trial starts; if the court convicts on death penalty grounds, all appellate courts have 30 days to rule; if the conviction stands, the execution must occur 40 days after the conviction date.
+The VC Sector Board must set a bar for the severity of the crime and the standard of evidence for death penalty cases; if the prosecutor declares the evidence meets the death penalty standard, the trial must begin 30 days after that declaration and reach verdict 30 days after the trial starts; if the jury convicts on death penalty grounds, all appellate courts have 30 days to rule; if the conviction stands, the execution must occur 40 days after the conviction date.

 The prosecutors of all crimes within all 30 Sectors are in Sector 11.